 Chat with your sales and marketing teams to see what kinds of people are entering your funnel.
 See who your sales team is reaching out to and engaging with most.
 Also, consult your support team to see who your best clients are.
 These will help you determine if your target audience is on point or needs adjusting.

 The best way to define your target audience is to ask (and answer) some questions about who your brand is, what you’re trying to achieve, and who you’re currently having the most success connecting with.

-Keep in mind that you’ll have multiple buyer personas since even a narrowly defined target audience will be made up of various types of people.
+Keep in mind that you may have multiple buyer personas since even a narrowly defined target audience will be made up of various types of people.
 Each buyer group should be represented by a fictional character that sums up the key features of that particular type of customer.
 That can be used for reference as you create content and allocate your ad spending.

 Regularly check-in for updates to your target audience and personas.
 The answers to the questions above are going to evolve as your brand does.
 If you don’t evolve the characterization of your core audience with them, you’ll end up with inefficiency in your sales and marketing endeavors — plus a lot of missed opportunities.

 So there you have it.
 By taking the time to define your target audience as best as you can, you take a big step toward successfully marketing your product or service.
 Data is your friend, especially when it’s backed by real-world efforts to substantiate and make use of everything you discover.
 Dig into trends around who your audience is and what they most respond to — the more you can understand about them, the more you’ll be able to make connections that count.

 Are you ready for a smarter way to engage with your customers?